SvenBecker/fastai-snippets/README.md

 ## <a name="credits" > </a> Credits

-* [PyTorch](https://pytorch.org/): A huge thanks to the PyTorch team for building such an awesome, easy to use deep learning framework and for offering a numerous amount of code examples.
 * [Fastai](https://www.fast.ai/): Also a huge thanks to Jeremy Howard and the whole fast.ai team for creating this great deep learning library and also for offering wonderful, very practical orientated free lectures giving insight to deep learning to a wide range of people including ml/dl beginners as well as advanced practitioners.
 * [VSCode](https://code.visualstudio.com/): My personal favorite text editor and I'm grateful for all the options they are offering, like a huge amount of language support, extensions, integrated terminal, debugger etc..